dsa-ntc/peninsuladsa-ntc.github.io/_pages/public-transit.md

 :computer: Email

 * Submit public comment to the SamTrans BOD before the start of the meeting at publiccomment@samtrans.com!

-<h4>Talking Points for May 7, 2025</h4>

-*  Introduce yourself (name, city, how you use SamTrans).
-*  Tell the BOD how the proposed service cuts would impact you
-*  Ask them to join the regional funding measure (SB 63)
-*  Ask them to preserve funding for inter-agency coordination across the Bay
-*  Ask them to pursue progressive funding solutions so corporations and the wealthy pay their fair share
-*  Ask them to do new polling for progressive taxation

 Thanks for your help, comrades!